rocktronica/OneFileCMS/readme.markdown

 ### <a name=handsaw></a>This is basically just a file manager with a text editor- why is it being called a CMS?

-It may be simple, bit it can get the job done.
-While you wouldn't want to build an entire house with just a hammer and hand saw, you can "manage" quite a bit with just those two tools (and nails, of course).
+Because it is.
+And it may be simple, but it can get the job done.
+While you wouldn't want to build a new house from the ground up with just a hammer, hand saw, and tape measure, you can "manage" quite a bit with just those tools (and nails, of course).
 Besides, "OneFileCMS" sounds cool.

-### <a name=slowlogin></a>Why do I get a "Stop running script?" pop-up during login?
+### <a name=slowlogin></a>Why do I get a "Stop running this script?" alert during login?

-IE, version 8 at least, takes condsiderably longer (about 8 seconds on my test system) to run OneFile's javascript login functions than Chrome or Firefox.
-Just click [No] and the login should continue normally after a few more seconds.
+OneFile's login functions take condsiderably longer* to run on IE, version 8 at least, than on Chrome or Firefox.
+Just click [ No ] on the alert, and the login should finish after a few more seconds.   *(About 8 seconds -vs- 1/4 second on my test system.)

-Not counting the time the pop-up is waiting for a response, the 8 seconds previously mentioned is the time to login from a 2.5gz single-core XP system.
-This delay is the result of the client-side "pre-hash" OneFileCMS performs on your password before submitting the login to OneFileCMS server-side.
+The delay is the result of the client-side "pre-hash" OneFileCMS performs on your password before submitting the login to OneFileCMS server-side.
+Not counting the time the pop-up is waiting for a response, the 8 seconds previously mentioned is from a 2.5gz single-core XP system.

 See the global variable "$PRE\_ITERATIONS" at the end of System\_Setup().
 It can be adjusted, but it's best to do so on a local copy in a development setup, then upload the updated copy.